 These tornados are not as powerful as the ones we see on land.
 Most of them are just rotating columns of air and do not suck up water in the process.
 This unique phenomenon is noticed near the coastal regions of the world and is non-destructive in nature.

 Waterspouts are accompanied by severe thunderstorms, high winds and seas, large hail, and lightning.
-The earliest recorded waterspout occurred in 1456 when whirlwind was witnessed on the sea close to Aconda, Italy.
+The earliest recorded waterspout occurred in 1456 when a whirlwind was witnessed on the sea close to Aconda, Italy.

 It is fascinating to look at and have a five-part life cycle starting with the formation of a dark spot on the water surface, followed by spiral patterns on the surface of the water.
-Next, a spray ring is seen which develops into visible condensation funnel and finally, it decays.
+Next, a spray ring is seen which develops into a visible condensation funnel, and finally, it decays.
 This article deals with some of the interesting facts related to waterspouts.

 1. Vertical Funnel